lionffl/pair-todo-backend/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Pair Todo - Backend

+This project is as backend application of a simple todo list.
+In order to work properly, this application needs a frontend app.
+Here you can find a repository with a React App ready to work as frontend.

+## Prerequisites

-* Ruby version
+* Ruby 3.2.0

-* System dependencies
+* Rails 7.0.4

-* Configuration
+* Postgres

-* Database creation
+* Docker

-* Database initialization
+* Docker-compose

+## Installation and basic usage

+* Clone repository: `git clone git@github.com:lionffl/pair-todo-backend.git`
+* Navigate to project folder: `cd pair-todo-backend`
+* Install the required dependencies: `bundle install`
+* Set up environment variables by renaming `config/envs.rb.example` to `envs.rb`
+* Run postgresql container: `docker-compose up`
+* Set up the database: `rails db:create`, `rails db:migrate`
-* How to run the test suite
+* Start the server: `rails server`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+The server should now be running at http://localhost:3000.

+## Postman Collection

+You can import the file `Pair-todo.postman_collection.json` on your Postman client and use as request reference.